isidorocotugno5P/project2/README.md

 9. Give the character the ability to move left and right to have more control over positioning.
 10. Add a highscore count holder.
 11. Add a name input holder.
+12. More consistent placement of score and speaker throughout all different types of devices to not obstruct view/gameplay.

 ## Deployment